Beja

 - Hybrid Cultural Forms

-- Hybrid cultural forms are emerging, blending traditional Beja elements with modern influences in music, fashion, and art.
+- Hybrid forms of culture are emerging, blending traditional practices with modern influences.

 - Social Media Presence

-- Social media is used to connect with the diaspora, share cultural content, and advocate for community issues.
+- Social media is used to connect with the diaspora and promote cultural heritage.

 - Challenges